pryv/dev-site/source/open-api/index.md

 For `POST` and `PUT` methods, you should fill the necessary parameters in the `Body` field.

-As an example, the different parameters `name`, `parentId`, `singleActivity`, etc. should be completed with their own value when creating a new stream for the method `streams.create` below :
+As an example, the different parameters `name`, `parentId`, etc. should be completed with their own value when creating a new stream for the method `streams.create` below :

 ![events.get](/assets/images/create-streams.png)